Big Debut: Announcing Our New Website & Logo

 With the support of Cameron‘s superb technical expertise, I designed, wrote, and implemented this site.
 My intention was to make it clear, bold, and visual—to cut out clutter and focus on the essence of what I do, how I do it, and how that benefits my readers and clients.

-I also added an important section that conveys Heliograph in its entirety—authorship.
+I also added an important section that conveys Heliograph in its entirety—poetry and creative nonfiction.

 Content and coaching had always been explicit services offered through Heliograph, but I felt that the picture was incomplete without including another significant function: my own creative writing projects, the nonfiction and poetry that I’m always working on, my self-generated creative endeavors that are the reason I started writing in the first place.